 To answer this question, you first need to know the importance of having a better understanding of your business’ financial information.

-The numbers always tell the real story.
+1. The numbers tell the true story

 If you really want to know what is going on behind the scenes of your business, you have to deal with numbers— even if you hate it!
 You cannot have a successful business if you rely only on the illusion of high sales and positive feedback each month.
 You need to be able to paint the real picture by going through the financial information of your business.
 Numbers also give you cold hard facts — otherwise known as the truth.
 When you see your business expenses racking up and little income trickling in, it can hurt.